arXiv/arxiv-docs/help/00README.md

 myMainTexFile.tex toplevelfile
 ```

 where `myMainTexFile.tex` is the name of the parent TeX file.
+Note that this does not affect the final assembly order of the pdf output.
+That is always done alphanumerically.

 <a name="landscape" id="landscape"></a>